pbeerli/fractcoalsim/README.md

 <img src="simtree-0.9-0.9.pdf" style="width:32.0%" alt="image" /> <img
 src="simtree-0.9-0.999.pdf" style="width:32.0%" alt="image" /> <img
 src="simtree-0.7-0.999.pdf" style="width:32.0%" alt="image" /></p>
-<figcaption>Comparison of six different scenarios for two populations
+<figcaption>Fig 2: [if the graphs do not show, click on them [github does not display PDFs for README.md files :( ] Comparison of six different scenarios for two populations
 with different <span class="math inline"><em>α</em></span>: top left: both populations are essentially following the Kingman coalescent; top middle and right: one population deviates from the Kingman coalescent;